groupdocs-total/GroupDocs.Total-for-Net-MVC/README.md

 docker run -p 8080:8080 --env application.hostAddress=localhost -v `pwd`/DocumentSamples:/home/groupdocs/app/DocumentSamples -v `pwd`/Licenses:/home/groupdocs/app/Licenses groupdocs/total
 ## Open http://localhost:8080/ in your favorite browser.
 ```

+#### Configuration
+For all methods above you can adjust settings in `configuration.yml`.
+By default in this sample will lookup for license file in `./Licenses` folder, so you can simply put your license file in that folder or specify relative/absolute path by setting `licensePath` value in `configuration.yml`.

 ## License
 The MIT License (MIT).